lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 A widely used model that describes reproduction in a population, which gives rise to the genealogies of that population, is the Wright-Fisher model.
 This model makes the following assumptions on population evolution:
 <ul>
 <li>Nonoverlapping generations: all of the individuals in the population die each generation and are replaced by offspring.</li>
 <li>Constant population size through time: the population size <b>N</b> (note: population size is different from sample size) is assumed to be constant over time and finite.
-When the individuals that constitute the population are haploid organisms, the population will consist of N copies of the <b>genome</b> (the genome of an organism is its whole hereditary information and is encoded in the DNA or RNA).
-In case of diploid organisms (e.g., humans), there will be 2N copies.</li>
+When the individuals that constitute the population are haploid organisms (they have only one copy of genetic materials), the population will consist of N copies of the <b>genome</b> (the genome of an organism is its whole hereditary information and is encoded in the DNA or RNA).
+In case of diploid organisms (e.g., humans, with two copies of genetic materials), there will be 2N copies.</li>
 <li>Random mating (no structure): next generation is drawn randomly from a large gamete pool.
 Statistically, the next generation is formed from the current generation by uniformly sampling with replacement</li>
 <li>Neutral mutation: </li>
 </ul>
 The pure Wright-Fisher model results in a decay of genetic variation.
 Since the population is finite in size and reproduction is a random process, some individuals may not contribute any offspring to the next generation.
 This random loss of genetic lineages forward in time is called <b>genetic drift</b>, which reduces the diversity of the population diversity.
 One measure of population diversity is <b>heterozygosity</b>, defined as the probability that two genes chosen at random from the population have different alleles.
-Assuming a gene has two allelic states denoted A and a, genetic drift eventually leads to either A or a being lost from the population.
+Assuming a gene has two allelic states (denoted A and a), genetic drift eventually leads to either A or a being lost from the population.
 When this happens, the surviving allele is said to be fixed in the population.
 The effect of genetic drift is compensated by mutation, a process by which the allelic state of a gene occasionally changes from one to another (e.g., from A to a).
+<div class="title">Genetic locus</div>

 The number of genes required in the Wright-Fisher model for it to behave like a real population (under aforementioned assumptions) is called the <b>effective population size</b> (Ne) of that population.

 Algorithm
 The algorithm consists of two steps: First, model reproduction in the population which leads to a probabilistic description of the genealogical relationship of the sampled data.
 Second, generate the data by combining the genealogy with a model of the mutation process (mutation is .

+<pre class="prettyprint pre-scrollable"><code>hihi</code></pre>

 <h2>Extensions</h2>

+WF model with recombination
+When diploid individuals reproduce, there are two parents, each of which contributes one of each of its pairs of chromosomes.
+One parent’s contribution is a combination of its two <a href="http://www.phschool.com/science/biology_place/labbench/lab3/homologs.html">homologous chromosomes</a> when they undergo recombination.
 <h3></h3>

 The table below lists.
 Parameter names are as they are in the "param" file.